 The undeniable highlight of Tokyo’s spring is the cherry blossom, or sakura in Japanese.
 Blooming around late March, these delicate flowers draw visitors from across the globe.
 The fleeting nature of their bloom has inspired the beloved tradition of hanami (flower-viewing), where people gather to admire the blossoms’ ephemeral beauty.

 While there are plenty of cherry blossoms in Tokyo, certain spots are more popular.
-Wander along the Meguro River in Nakameguro, where over a kilometer of sakura trees create a magical tunnel of sakura blooms above the narrow stream.
+Head to Yoyogi Park or Shinjuku Gyoen, spread out a picnic mat and relax beneath the floral canopy with a beer and snacks.
+You can also wander along the Meguro River in Nakameguro, where over a kilometer of sakura trees create a magical tunnel of sakura blooms to enjoy as part of the official Meguro sakura festival.

 Prefer a guided cherry blossom tour?